 After we die, then comes judgment, and the result of that is the resurrection.

-judgment, but spiritually interpreting this is to go through a similar
+judgment.
+Spiritually interpreting this, we go through a similar

 process, but instead of our bodies literally dying, we die to our evil